 No results found.

-Speaking of going his own way: Paul M. Müller (PMM) will take off as a new umbrella brand, under the same domain of course paulmmueller.com, but with a completely new look & feel.
+Speaking of going his own way: Paul M. Müller (PMM) will take off as a new umbrella brand, under the same domain of course paulmmueller.combut with a completely new look and feel.
 The relaunch is currently in full swing.
-The service and info sections are being continuously expanded.
+The service and information areas are being continuously expanded.
 Our popular knowledge series "PMM College" is immediately present.
-And it gets even better: Under the PMM umbrella, we are positioning our brands in a particularly impressive way: The start is made by our popular own brand ADRIA.
-You can't wait to see what's in store for you!
+And it gets even better: we are positioning our brands particularly impressively under the umbrella of PMM: Our popular own brand ADRIA is making the start.
+You can look forward to seeing what's in store for you!

 August is traditionally the vacation season in Italy, and Ferragosto (Assumption of the Virgin Mary) is also celebrated in the middle of the month (on 8/15).
 Especially in the week before and after (week 32-34) there will be hardly any truck shipments.
 Loading space is a valuable commodity in this difficult situation that has been tense for weeks anyway (fewer trucks, fewer drivers, high fuel costs).
 Place your next orders in time and we will take care that everything will be delivered on time!

-The management of Paul M. Müller congratulates his Quality Assurance team (fltr: Oliver Munz, Jacqueline Neyra Rivera de Ofner, Sonja Urban), which has just successfully passed the certification requirements according to "IFS Broker" version 3.1, 2021 at Higher Level.
-"We are proud of our dedicated employees", the two PMM bosses Thomas Schneidawind and Fabian Kretschmer tell us.
+The management of Paul M. Müller congratulates its quality assurance team (from left to right: Oliver Munz, Jacqueline Neyra Rivera de Ofner, Sonja Urban), which has just successfully passed the certification requirements for "IFS Broker" version 3.1, 2021 at Higher Level.
+"We are proud of our dedicated employees," say the two PMM bosses Thomas Schneidawind and Fabian Kretschmer.

 Pepperoni Lombardi rings from ADRIA (can: 4250 ml) are finally available again!
 If you still prefer to cut the pods yourself, you are still welcome to order whole hot peppers in the best ADRIA quality (can: 4250 ml) from us.
 We now finally have both in stock again.